grantmacken/openresty-existdb/README.md

 `mkdir -p ~/projects/$(git config --global user.name)`

 2. create your github access token file and place github token in it.
- `touch  ~/projects/$(git config --global user.name)/.access.token`
+ -  `touch  ~/projects/$(git config --global user.name)/.access.token`
-[get a token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) and place in above file.
+ - [Get a github token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) and place in above file.
-WARNING!! do not place the containing 'owner' folder or access token file under  git control.
+ - WARNING!! do not place the containing 'owner' folder or a  place access token file under git control.

 3. cd into the owner folder and clone this project
-`cd  ~/projects/$(git config --global user.name) && git clone gitt@github.com:grantmacken/openresty-existdb.git`
+ - `cd  ~/projects/$(git config --global user.name) && git clone gitt@github.com:grantmacken/openresty-existdb.git`

 4. take a look at the config file
    The key values you can change are